Come near. Stop striving. The Master of the banquet has raised His glass to welcome you as His dear child.

-With a storyteller’s giftedness, Sherri Gragg transports you into these life-changing moments where you’ll feel touched, healed, and spiritually blessed by the assurance that the Messiah, the Healer, the Friend is alive and with you now.
-Part fictional narrative, part devotional, Sherri mixes biblical history with scripture, creating a setting that will transform you back in time and place you right in Jesus’ presence.
-For thirty-five days you'll walk with the Savior to witness miraculous healings and events, and give fresh insight into His power by thinking and feeling with people whose lives became instantly transformed by His love and grace.
+Sherri writes in fictional narrative form while mixing biblical history with scripture, creating a setting that transforms readers back in time and places them right in Jesus’ presence.
+For thirty-four days readers walk with the Savior to witness miraculous healings and events, and give fresh insight into His power by thinking and feeling with people whose lives became instantly transformed by His love and grace.
+Readers journey with Jesus and His disciples in the most important time in history.

 |Release Date||May 6, 2014|